TeamPuzel/strawberry/specification/categories.md

 # Categories for the Strawberry Programming Language 🍓

-The intention of this document is to specify the semantics of categories as a language construct in a way that avoids unsound behavior or devolving into an unconstrained template system which can't be introspected by itself.
+The intention of this document is to specify the semantics of categories as a language construct in a way that avoids unsound behavior or devolving into an unconstrained template system which can't be introspected by themselves.

+## Motivation

 Categories derive from Haskell typeclasses, Swift protocols, Rust traits and C++ templates, attempting to find a good balance between expressiveness and clarity.